sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 - `option optimize_for = LITE_RUNTIME;` - intended to run on a smaller runtime that omits features like descriptors and reflection.

 See the full description for optimize_for on the [official protobuf documentation](https://protobuf.dev/programming-guides/proto3/).
 While these options exist, they aren't actually used in most languages.
 In the future I would totally like to see most of `vtprotobuf` be rolled into the standard protobuf compiler for Go and be used if `optimize_for = SPEED`.

+### Editor Support with Generated Code Sucks
+Editor integration for protobuf code generation leaves a lot to be desired.
+It would be immensely helpful if editors could intelligently link generated code back to its protobuf source.
+This would provide a more seamless experience, but the tooling just isn't smart enough yet.
+Also, I think everyone needs to run with [Buf's editor support](https://buf.build/docs/editor-integration).
+Having a linter built into your editor is the expected from developers nowadays.
+And with protobuf, there are [extremely real reasons](https://buf.build/docs/lint/rules) to follow the advice of the linter.

 ## Required Fields
 The maintainers of protobuf learned some hard lessons with required fields.
 They felt like they misstepped so badly, that they made a new version of protobuf, proto3, just to remove required fields from the spec.
 Why?
 The author of the "Required considered harmful" manifesto talks about this in a [lengthy hacker news comment](https://news.ycombinator.com/item?id=18190005), but the important bit is: